pioneers/shepherd/setup/howtodocker.md

 docker pull pierobotics/shepherd
 ./make-container
 ```
-If the second command is successful, it should pop you into a root shell (something like `root@1d7da336c05d:/#`).
-Feel free to look around; once you're done, exit the container's shell (you can run the command `exit`).
+If the second command is successful, it should say "Success!
+I like cheese".

 Now, add this line to your `~/.bashrc` file (or `~/.zshrc` or `~/.bash_profile`):
 ```